-2.1.7 Task 2.7 "Develop an open, dynamic and high-resolution exposure model for EEW, OEF and RLA based on crowdsourced big data"
+2.1.7 Task 2.7 "Develop an open, dynamic and high-resolution exposure model for EEW, OEF and RLA based on crowdsourced big data" Task Overview

-In Task 2.7 we will develop a high-resolution (building-level), dynamic, and open exposure model for Europe.
-This model will mainly be based on data from OpenStreetMap which we will interpret using engineer-developed mapping schemes to derive probabilistic estimates of vulnerability classes, numbers of people in buildings, and the replacement values of buildings.
-We will use the exposure model of SERA and local expertise combined to enrich the OpenStreetMap dataset or fill the gaps in building data where they exist in the open datasets.
+The aim of Task 2.7 is to develop a high-resolution (building-level), dynamic, and open exposure model for Europe.
+This model will mainly be based on data from OpenStreetMap, which we will interpret using engineer-developed mapping schemes to derive probabilistic estimates of vulner-ability classes, numbers of people in buildings, and the replacement values of buildings.
+We will use the exposure model of SERA and local expertise combined to enrich the OpenStreetMap da-taset or fill the gaps in building data where they exist in the open datasets.